turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 end
 ```

-Create a README, then initialize a git repository, and check your changes in:
+Create a README with a short description of the project, then initialize a git
+repository, and check your changes in:

 {% terminal %}
 git init